biolink/biolink-model/docs/MacromolecularMachineToBiologicalProcessAssociation.md

-# Class: macromolecular machine to biological process association
+# Type: macromolecular machine to biological process association

 A functional association between a macromolecular machine (gene, gene product or complex) and a biological process or pathway (as represented in the GO biological process branch), where the entity carries out some part of the process, regulates it, or acts upstream of it

 URI: [biolink:MacromolecularMachineToBiologicalProcessAssociation](https://w3id.org/biolink/vocab/MacromolecularMachineToBiologicalProcessAssociation)

 ![img](images/MacromolecularMachineToBiologicalProcessAssociation.png)